Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Introduction

-\subparagraph{Properties of $\dKS$.} This paper shows the following properties about the proposed $\dKS$. \begin{itemize} \item It is an \emph{integral probability metric}, which implies it is a psuedometric.
-Moreover, we show it satisfies the strong identity property, and thus is a full metric. \item It has sample complexity $n_{\eps} = O(\frac{1}{\eps^2}(d+ \log(1/\delta)))$, meaning that if one takes that many samples from any input distribution (say a continuous probability distribution), computes $\dKS$ on the sample, then with probability at least $1-\delta$, the estimated distance is off by at most $\eps$. \item We show that to compute $\dKS$ up to error $\eps$ (the best we can hope for under a sample of size $n_{\eps}$), then this can be done in time near-linear in $n_\eps$ in dimensions $d=1$ (this is known since the 1950s), but also for $d=2,3,4$.
+This paper shows the following properties of the examined $\dKS$. \begin{itemize} \item It is an \emph{integral probability metric}, which implies that it is a pseudometric.
+Moreover, we show it satisfies the strong identity property and thus is a full metric. \item It has sample complexity $n_{\eps} = O(\frac{1}{\eps^2}(d+ \log(1/\delta)))$, meaning that if one takes that many samples from any input distribution (say a continuous probability distribution), computes $\dKS$ on the sample, then with probability at least $1-\delta$, the estimated distance is off by at most $\eps$. \item We show that to compute $\dKS$ up to error $\eps$ (the best we can hope for under a sample of size $n_{\eps}$), then this can be done in time near-linear in $n_\eps$ in dimensions $d=1$ (implied by \cite{DKW56} since the 1950s), but also for $d=2,3,4$.
 The respective runtimes are $O(n_\eps \log n_\eps)$, $O(n_\eps \log^3 n_\eps)$, and $O(n_\eps \log^{21} n_\eps)$ up to smaller order terms.
-We also show that for $d > 4$, that discovering an algorithm with runtime near-linear in $n_\eps$ would break a widely held conjecture in computer science, so it is unlikely to be possible. \item From these algorithms we derive precise, $\delta$-level two-sample hypothesis tests that run in the above near-linear runtimes, times $O(\log 1/\delta)$, for dimensions $d=2,3,4$. \end{itemize}
+We also show that for $d > 4$, discovering an algorithm with runtime near-linear in $n_\eps$ would break a widely held conjecture in computer science, so it is unlikely to be possible. \item From these algorithms we derive level-$\delta$ two-sample hypothesis tests that run in the above near-linear runtimes, times $O(\log 1/\delta)$, for dimensions $d=2,3,4$.
+Moreover, unlike tests based on asymptotic distributional approximations or Monte Carlo simulations, our test is precise: it guarantees an upper bound on the probability of rejection under the null hypothesis even for finite sample sizes (see Section~\ref{sec:hTesting} for details). \end{itemize}

+In another framing, this paper provides near-optimal \emph{computational-statistical runtime} (CSR) bounds for \dKS.
+The goal in CSR bounds is to produce $\eps$-approximate results and $\delta$-level hypothesis tests where in addition to standard computational bounds, we allow access to probability distributions only through samples, which take $O(1)$ time each.
+There is no input size and CSR bounds depend on $1/\eps$ (for $\eps$ tolerated error) and $1/\delta$ (for $1-\delta$ statistical power).

-There exists another popular higher-dimensional extension of the Kolmogorov-Smirnov distance to higher dimensions \mdKS, which we review in the next section.
+There exists another popular higher-dimensional extension of the Kolmogorov-Smirnov distance to higher dimensions, \mdKS, which we review in the next section.
 We show that this distance is not stable with respect to certain data sets; that is, adding or removing a single data point can significantly change the distance, hence there can be no associated sample complexity result as we state for $\dKS$.
-Hence, we believe our proposed variant is the right approach towards this multi-dimensional generalization.
+Hence, we believe our examined variant and CSR algorithm is the right approach towards this multi-dimensional generalization.